If you want to build a business that gives your customers exactly what they want, then you need to make customer success a priority.

 Customer onboarding

 Now, if you nail this onboarding phase, making it smooth and engaging, you're setting the stage for a strong partnership.
 Your customers will stick around, and they might even be keen on exploring more of what you have to offer.
-But, if you rush through it without giving them the guidance they need, well, it's like leaving them in a maze without a map.
-That's when satisfaction dips, and you might start seeing them head for the exit.
+But, if you rush through it without giving them the guidance they need, it's like leaving them in a maze without a map.
+And that's when satisfaction dips, and you might start seeing them head for the exit.

 When you're designing your onboarding experience, it's crucial to walk a mile in your customers' shoes.
 Run your team through it and see where you can sprinkle in some extra value, confidence, and efficiency.
 At every step, ask yourself: "Are we really showing how valuable this is?
 Are we easing any worries they might have?"
 That's your golden ticket to an onboarding process that hits the mark.